bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/The-ExpressJS-Way-To-Write.md

 <figure><img src="https://cdn-images-1.medium.com/max/1200/1*nGyJHK1Q_sSB6fjbBbF3xA.png" class="graf-image" /></figure>

-### Let’s look at a basic example of routing in action.
+### Let's look at a basic example of routing in action.

 First, to make our Express application respond to `GET` requests on different URLs, add the following endpoints: